 Officers in BH2

-As a large part of the Bosnians were Islamic the Fez was worn as the standard hat in these units for all men, independ of belief!
-Officers not being from the same region could choose if they would wear “normal” officers hats or also the Fez like in the picture below.
+As a large part of the Bosnians were Islamic the Fez was worn as the standard headgear in these units for all men, independend of their belief!
+Officers not being from the same region could choose if they would wear “standard” officers headgear or also the Fez like in the picture below.

 An album in my collection has photo’s from several related (two brothers with family name Almasi) and befriended officers coming from the same “German” city of Trautenau in the current Czech Republic.